dschuurman/archie-pi/README.md

 ### Final Steps

-After the setup and installation scripts have run successfully, the ethernet cable is no longer needed and may be removed.
+After the setup and installation scripts have run successfully, the Ethernet cable is no longer needed and may be removed.
 At this point you should also reboot the Raspberry Pi so that the new configuration settings can take effect.
 This can be accomplished by typing the following from the command line:
 ```
 sudo reboot
 ```
-After the Raspberry Pi reboots, ensure that the wi-fi access point is visible and then confirm that you are able to access the web content as expected.
+The ACRHIE Pi can now be run *headless* without a screen, keyboard, or mouse attached.
+After the Raspberry Pi reboots, ensure that the wi-fi access point is visible on a client computer and that you can connect.
-At this point, the ARCHIE Pi can run *headless*, without a monitor or keyboard attached.
+If you are connecting from a smartphone, be sure to turn off your cellular data access to ensure that all traffic is routed to the ARCHIE Pi.
+Navigate a browser to the URL `http://10.10.10.10` and ensure that you see the main webpage for the ARCHI Pi.
+Confirm that you are able to access all the web content as expected.